Family found dead at burning New Jersey mansion died prior to the fire, prosecutor says

 Paul's home went up in flames hours before his brother's Colts Neck mansion was set ablaze.
 Authorities have not said if the two fires are connected, and did not say whether Paul was being eyed as a suspect.

-Paul's wife and two daughters were inside the residence when it was set on fire, according to a complaint.
+Paul's wife and two daughters were inside his residence when it was set on fire, according to a complaint.
 There were no injuries reported at the house.

 Authorities said in a complaint that gasoline was used to set the Ocean Township home on fire.